6 Ideas for a Calendar Yearbookby Anna, 27 Jan 2020

 2. It’s a good idea to segregate your photos according to date and place them in the calendar so they match the months.
 This way you won’t have to caption each photo.

 3. The cover, although it’s not something you look at every day, is also an important part of the Calendar.
-A nice thing to do would be putting there a collage of twelve photos – one from each month of 2019.
+A nice thing to do would be putting there a collage of twelve photos – one from each month of the year.

-The Calendar Yearbook is a collection of 2019 photos.
+The Calendar Yearbook is a collection of the year's photos..
 We've learnt from experience that such personalised Calendars never end up in a bin at the end of the year.
 It would feel like throwing some precious photos away.
 Additionally, if you prepare a themed Calendar Yearbook it will make a great keepsake for years.

 1. Your Child’s First Year

 Time flies the fastest for those who have kids.
 Especially newborns.
 Sometimes it is possible to see the difference in only a couple of weeks.
 Every month the child learns new things and experiences adventures that for us – adults – seem hilarious.
 The first real dinner, getting onto a chair, fascination with everyday objects.
 Most of those moments have been perpetuated on photos, haven’t they?
 Now it’s enough to segregate them and create a keepsake for yourself and the child.